-Appendix B: HOME and NHTF
+Appendix B: HUD Resources

 Regulations and guidance can be found online at www.hudexchange.info under the ‘Programs’ tab; in the Code of Federal Regulations at 24 C.F.R.
 Parts 92 (HOME) and 93 (NHTF); or by contacting KHRC prior to submitting an application.
 Requirements include but are not limited to: